 Secure your data

 When your data is kept on your device, protecting and respecting privacy is much easier.
 Data doesn't need to be sent to a separate server or cloud instance to process it.
-GDPR regulations can be met more easily and hackers will have a much harder time trying to take down your decentralized network of devices.
+GDPR regulations can be met more easily and hackers will have a much harder time trying to take down your decentralised network of devices.

 Imagine a future where surveillance drones with built-in detection mechanisms can operate autonomously even after disconnecting or an attempted cybercrime.
 The data it uses can stay on the device and is thus safer - unless someone takes the drone down of course.